H3yfinn/finbarmaunsell.com/src/pages/posts/birdsandfrogs.md

 -Although the authors were similar for both papers, they both use the same technique for classifying bird/frog species ( binary relevance based multi-label learning) albeit with a different classifier (multi-layer perceptron vs random forest).
 -The features used in the multi-label classifiers for recognising bird/frog species are all different.
 The choice of these features will have to be researched as there must be a reason why the same authors used different features for a very similar problem.
 Could this be linked to frogs vs birds or something else?

 If you’ve read all this then well done.
 This is my interpretation of the two papers after a night looking at them so I could have missed important points.
-But, please feel free to get into contact with me about anything I’ve said in this post.
+But, please feel free to get into [contact with me](mailto:finbarmaunsell.com) about anything I’ve said in this post.

-*The Dawn Sampling method (listening to birds in the morning for 3 hours)  is widely considered the most effective manual method of bird species recognition.
+[^1]:The Dawn Sampling method (listening to birds in the morning for 3 hours)  is widely considered the most effective manual method of bird species recognition.